-Are you looking ways to make money while traveling?
+Are you looking for ways to make money while traveling?
 For a job with a good salary, flexible hours, accommodation included (in most cases).
 Become a teacher and enjoy great job satisfaction.
 You’ll be responsible for guiding the academic and personal development of your students.
-If you’re patient, creative, and organised, this might be the right job for you.
+If you’re patient, creative, and organized, this might be the right job for you.

 While teaching can be challenging, this career is also rewarding.